-Section 303(d) of the federal Clean Water Act and regulations developed by US EPA require states to prepare a list of waterbodies or waterbody segments that do not meet water quality standards even after all the pollution controls required by law are in place.
+EPA Section 303(d) of the federal Clean Water Act and regulations developed by US EPA require states to prepare a list of waterbodies or waterbody segments that do not meet program WQS even after all the pollution controls required by law are in place.
 Waterbodies may be divided into segments.
+Waterbodies or waterbody segments not meeting the appropriate EPA WQS are considered to be impaired.
+The law requires that information for the assessment, listing, and reporting requirements for Section 303(d) and 305(b) of the Clean Water Act be submitted in an Integrated Report.
+The current guidance requires the categorization of all state waters into five assessment categories.
+The categories can be found in the Category Placement Methodology section.

-Waterbodies or waterbody segments not meeting the appropriate water quality standards are considered to be impaired.
-The law requires that states place the impaired waterbody segments on a list referred to as the 303(d) list and develop total maximum daily loads (TMDLs) for the waterbodies on the list in Category 5.
+EPA requires that states place the impaired waterbody segments on a list and develop total maximum daily loads (TMDLs) for the waterbodies on the list in Category 5.
 The Potomac and Anacostia Rivers, Rock Creek and Watts Branch are divided into segments for the assessment purposes of this list.
 The Potomac River has three segments; the Anacostia River, Rock Creek and Watts Branch have two segments each.